chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

 |                                                                                                                   |
 +-------------------------------------------------------------------------------------------------------------------+

-By refining the mesh once more (:math:`64^3` Q3Q3), we recover the right kinetic energy decay, but we still observe significant numerical dissipation.
+By refining the mesh once more (:math:`64^3` Q3Q3) and decreasing the time step by a factor two (:math:`\Delta t=0.025`), we recover the right kinetic energy decay, but we still observe significant numerical dissipation.
 These results are thus implicit LES where the SUPG/PSPG stabilization is acting as the subgrid scale model and mimics the kinetic energy decay that is not captured by the mesh.

 +-------------------------------------------------------------------------------------------------------------------+
 |  .. figure:: images/dissipation_comparison_Q3_64.png                                                              |